antinucleus/mastering-data-structures-and-algorithms-using-c-cpp/Readme.md

 - Define low (l) high (h) and mid(m) values
 - Mid = (l+h)/2
 - n is the number of elements then the Time Complexity = $log{_2}{n}$

+## 5 Strings

+- ASCII codes are for English language.
+Unicodes for other national languages.
+- ASCII codes take 1 byte of memory, Unicodes take 2 bytes of memory.